trevorpogue/sections/README.rst

 * **Fast**: Made with performance in mind - access lists and sub-lists/dicts in Θ(1) time in many cases.
 See the Performance section for the full details.
 * **Reliable**: Contains an exhaustive test suite and 100\% code coverage.

-See the full documentation at https://sections.readthedocs.io/.
-In addition to a repeat of this readme page, the docs also contain some other useful sections, in particular a References_ section, which more thoroughly documents all the interfacing methods for Section objects.
+See the full **documentation** at https://sections.readthedocs.io/.
+In addition to a repeat of this readme page, the docs also contain a References_ section, which more thoroughly documents all the interfacing methods for Section objects.

 =========================
 Usage